glutengo/rendering-strategies/backend/res/posts/considerations/considerations.md

 ### Universal JavaScript

 [Universal JavaScript](https://cdb.reacttraining.com/universal-javascript-4761051b7ae9) (also: Isomorphic JavaScript) means that the same application "can execute both on the client and the server"<sup>[[10]](#ref-10)</sup>.
-To make use of this technique for server side rendering, the target is to be able to run the code of our single page application on a server.
+To make use of this technique for server side rendering, the target is to be able to run the code of our single page application on a Node.js server.
 To achieve that, instead of mounting the application to a DOM element, the renderer needs to produce a string representation rather than the actual HTML elements.

 When using JavaScript frameworks, we barely use calls like `Document.createElement` to create our DOM Elements.
-Instead, we use higher level APIs provided by these frameworks which then execute the required lower level calls for us.
+Instead higher level APIs are used which are provided by these frameworks and execute the required lower level calls for us.
-The idea behind Universal JavaScript is to keep the high level API the same and swap the implementation provided by the framework.
+The idea behind universal JavaScript is to keep the high level API the same and swap the implementation provided by the framework.
 The browser implementation of the framework may still use the mentioned `Document.createElement`, while the server implementation will simply put together a string.<sup>[[11]](#ref-11)</sup>

 When developing applications in this manner, it is important to keep up to framework standards and be careful when it comes to using browser specific JavaScript features like the global variables `document` and `window`.<sup>[[12]](#ref-12)</sup>